AN INTRODUCTION TO ARDUINO

-An Arduino is a single board microcontroller designed to make the process of using electronics multidisciplinary projects more accessible.
+An Arduino is a single-board microcontroller designed to make the process of using electronics for multidisciplinary projects more accessible.
 It can sense the environment by receiving input from a variety of sensors and affect its surroundings by controlling lights, motors, and other actuators.

 At its core, it consists of an AtMega328P microcontroller.